rvillaver/DominoRun/README.md

   __Mulligan:__ At the start of the game you may draw a new set of tiles if you wish and return the rest.

 2. Place the enemy black cube at the starting space of the line.
-Count 5 spaces from there and place the your white cube.
+Count 5 spaces from there and place your white cube.

 ## Turn Structure: